ULTUX/StoneDropPlugin/README.md

 -   The plugin makes mining stone way more fun.
 -   All the items that are specified can be dropped with specified enchantment.
 -   Player can get a treasure chest spawned while mining stone.
--   Treasure chest contents and chances of being spawned are specified in config file.
+-   Treasure chest contents and chances of being spawned are specified in the config file.
--   Player can prevent specified items from dropping using command.
+-   Player can prevent specified items from dropping using the command.
--   Players settings are saved into config file.
+-   Players settings are saved into the config file.
--   Every player manage their drop preferences quickly and easily by right clicking on item in the menu
+-   Every player manage their drop preferences quickly and easily by right-clicking on an item in the menu
--   Left clicking on the items shows drop chances for every fortune level
+-   Left-clicking on the items shows drop chances for every fortune level
-## Recomendations
+## Recommendations

 -   Server running **PaperMC**
 -   *Java* version *8*